Spanning the Headwaters of the Jordan River and Deer Creek

 Project Overview

-CRA has reached a major milestone in the Jordan River Watershed, with construction now substantially complete at three critical restoration sites.
-The final two undersized structures on the river’s mainstem—located at Jordan River Road East and West—have been replaced with channel-spanning timber bridges.
-In addition, a third crossing at Deer Creek, where the stream flows under Fuller Road, has undergone a dramatic transformation.
+CRA, alongside project partners, has reached a major milestone in the Jordan River Watershed, with construction now complete at three critical restoration sites.
+The final two undersized crossings on the river’s mainstem—located at Jordan River Road East and West—have been replaced with channel-spanning timber bridges.
+In addition, a third crossing at Deer Creek, where the stream flows under Fuller Road, has undergone a similar dramatic transformation.

-These new bridges remove fish passage barriers, reduce erosion, and prevent excess sedimentation, directly improving the river’s health and habitat.
-Only minor finishing touches remain before the project is fully wrapped up, marking a significant step toward reconnecting and restoring the entire Jordan River system.
+These new bridges eliminate barriers to fish passage, reduce erosion, and prevent excess sediment from entering the river, directly improving water quality and aquatic habitat.
+With the project now fully complete, this work represents a significant step toward reconnecting and restoring the entire Jordan River system, including 40.85 miles of the Jordan River and 9.6 miles of Deer Creek.

 Before: Staff from the Charlevoix County Community Foundation tour site #WA-3 (Jordan River and Jordan River Road-East) in the summer of 2023.